In this tutorial, you’ll learn how to create and render MP4 video files from JSON, step by step, using Creatomate’s video generation API.

 }

-Here, we'll use the JSON data from the source editor and change the text to "This video is generated from JSON data! π".
-You can see that the API call is a simple REST request using the API key of your project.
-You can find it under project settings in your Creatomate dashboard.
+}'Here, we'll use the JSON data from the source editor and change the text to "This video is generated from JSON data! 👋".
+The API call is a simple HTTP request authenticated with your project’s API key.
+You can find this key under project settings in your Creatomate dashboard.

 Next, run the script.
 You will get an API response like this: